Dialectical Behavior Therapy (DBT) Robin Ruscio

 What Issues Does Dialectical Behavior Therapy (DBT) Treat?

 Are you struggling with trauma, depression, chronic pain, mood or emotional issues, or chronic relationship problems?
-Have you been a victim of abuse, or a difficult family history that might have involved substance abuse or mental illness?
+Have you been a victim of abuse or other difficult family history ?
 Perhaps you’ve even been suicidal in the past or even attempted suicide?
 Do you have issues with self-harm, such as cutting, or hair pulling (trichotillomania), or self-destructiveness in general?
 Does you sometimes feel empty, like you don’t know who you are or what you want, and that it’s hard to find meaning in life?
 Or do you always feel like people will abandon you, that you’re on your own, and can’t trust anyone?
 Do you sometimes have problems with out-of-control rage, and need help with anger management?
 Perhaps you’ve even been diagnosed with Borderline Personality Disorder (BPD), or another personality disorder, and haven’t found many types of therapy very helpful.

 Dialectical Behavior Therapy (DBT) Can Help You!